 As an employer you are required by law to deduct child support payments from an employee’s wages if IRD tells you to do so.
 Child support payments have priority over any other form of deductions, other than PAYE.
 You must keep deducting these payments until IRD tells you to stop.

 Employers will receive a Child Support Notice (CS503) from IRD.
-This will instruct them how much to deduct and how to and how to pay the deductions.
+This will instruct them how much to deduct and how to pay the deductions.

 It’s important that you respect your employee’s right to privacy when it comes to child support payments.

 All employees aged 18 to 64 who are New Zealand citizens or permanent residents, must be enrolled in KiwiSaver when they start a new job – if they aren’t already enrolled.

 They can opt out of KiwiSaver once they have worked for you for 14 days.
 They have another 6 weeks to opt out; after that they can apply for a late opt-out.
 It’s also possible for employees who are already enrolled in the scheme to apply for a savings break.

 Your employees can also choose their own provider.
 If they don’t have a nominated provider IRD will automatically enrol them in one of the nine government-appointed default providers.